How to Starve Cancer (Jane McClelland)

 Does Starving Cancer Cells Work?

 McClelland credits her method of how to starve cancer cells with her recovery from multiple bouts of cancer.
 In addition, people who have followed her protocols have also achieved success.
-So, it is possible that following McClelland’s methods of how to starve cancer, can have positive results for cancer patients.
+So, it is possible that following McClelland’s method can have positive results for cancer patients.

 To learn more, buy the book on Amazon: How to Starve Cancer: Without Starving Yourself.